-4 DRAFT RULE DETERMINATION
+4 FINAL RULE DETERMINATION

-4.1 The Commission's draft rule determination
+4.1 The Commission's final rule determination

-The Commission's draft rule determination is to make a more preferable rule.
-The draft rule requires advance notice of price changes to electricity and gas retail contracts.
+The Commission's final rule determination is to make a more preferable rule.
+The final rule requires advance notice of price changes to electricity and gas retail contracts.

-The Commission's reasons for making this draft determination are set out in section 4.4.
+The Commission's reasons for making this final determination are set out in section 4.4.